JonathanRaposo/Dice-Roller/README.md

 This is a dice roller component in react.
+This program basicaly picks random dice when you click the button along with the number of dice you want to roll.

 ![Screen Shot 2024-02-19 at 12 07 31 AM](https://github.com/JonathanRaposo/Dice-Roller/assets/67019470/c10c4f9a-6d8e-495d-9188-dda2dd5b6b7b)